-How to Write your Essay IntroductionInformation compiled by the GradSchools.com team - last updated August 2010
+How to Write an Essay IntroductionInformation compiled by the GradSchools.com team - last updated August 2010

 A good graduate school admissions essay introductory paragraph needs to strike a proper balance between being attention grabbing while remaining structurally sound and properly written.
 The main goal of a graduate admissions essay is not to sell copies of your manuscript; it is to inform a school about who you are and why you should be accepted to their particular graduate program.
 Thus, you need to tell an interesting story that draws the reader in, but you also want to show the reader that you can write a superior, structurally sound essay.